abe312/sublime-text-3/README.md

 A simple way to convert vanilla sublime to something much more...
 *You'll have to install sublime text 3 first*

+*Edit*
+-get package control from here: https://packagecontrol.io/installation -just copy stuff inside Packages/User/* (it contains all these packages and themes which packagecontrol will install for you)

 ##For windows
 *copy the contents in:*